mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Fx_nodes.md

 ---
-title: Fx nodes
+title: Fx Nodes
-permalink: /Fx_nodes/
+permalink: /Fx_Nodes/
+tags: [Effects, Reference]
 ---

 There are a large number of nodes used in [VFX](/VFX "wikilink") files,